Discover the 5 best macro lens photography tips.

 Much like detail is amplified in a macro shot, so too are the effects of light and shadow — and these are things you can control in some macro shoots, much to your advantage.

-“I used to bring along a tiny, handheld battery-powered light — it was essentially like a torch,” wedding photographer Khara Plicanic explains about her practice of employing macro photography to capture artistic shots of newly married couples’ wedding rings.
+“I used to bring along a tiny, handheld battery-powered light — it was essentially like a flashlight,” wedding photographer Khara Plicanic explains about her practice of employing macro photography to capture artistic shots of newly married couples’ wedding rings.
 “I like to use that in my ring shots sometimes, just to add some dimension and drama to the scene.”

 4. Consider your scene.